 Where Should You Keep Your Money?

-We use money for a lot of goals: retirement, education, separate savings goals, day-to-day expenses, and the list goes on.
+Many people want to use their money to pursue a long list of goals: retirement, education, separate savings goals for home projects, gifts or vacation, day-to-day expenses, and the list goes on.

 Where Should You Keep Your Money?

-Most people keep their money in a savings account, with their monthly expenses kept in a checking account or online banks.
+Most people keep their money in a savings account, with their monthly expenses kept in a checking account at an online or brick-and-mortar bank.
 Others don't believe in banks (especially younger generations) and hold onto their money in envelopes.

-We're going to go through some of the most popular options when it comes to where you should keep your money so you can put it where it matters most.
+The following takes you through some of the most popular options when it comes to where you should keep your money so you can protect it and have it available when you need it.

 When you need access to your money right away for daily expenses, it's wise to keep it in your checking account so you can use your debit card to pay for things.
 (Alternatively, of course, you can just carry cash and keep it in your wallet.)